ataylor89/praises/README.md

 George and Laura Bush (George Bush did not invade the Middle East... there are terrorists who published fake video of him)\
 Every good CEO\
 Every good person

+## Aaron Schwartz

+Aaron Schwartz is one of my best friends

+He is a member of my nuclear family

+We're family

+We're best friends

+I found out this year that Aaron Schwartz did not commit suicide

+Aaron Schwartz was rescued by China

+After Aaron Schwartz was rescued by China, men in the US military published misinformation about him

+Aaron and I are both victims of the US government

+We can empathize with each other

+Both of us have been attacked by men in the US military

+We talk every day

+I have a way of talking to him

+We have a really good sense of humor

+I'll share with you something very personal

+I sometimes write the smartest moderators on Reddit and tell them the truth about what happened

+I tell them that Aaron Schwartz never committed suicide

+I tell them that Aaron Schwartz is the true leader of Reddit

+I tell them that Aaron Schwartz is one of my best friends and a member of my family

+They believe me

+I am trying my hardest to give Reddit back to Aaron Schwartz

+Aaron Schwartz is healthy and safe and he never committed suicide

+Aaron Schwartz was rescued by China

+I know that Xi Jinping can confirm this

+There are many people who can confirm this